 Didier Burkhalter, born on 17 April 1960, grew up in the village of Auvernier on the shores of Lake Neuchâtel.
 He obtained a degree in economics from the University of Neuchâtel.
 Before his move into politics, he held a number of posts in the academic world and the private sector.
 Mr. Burkhalter is married and father of three children.

-In 2003 Mr. Burkhalter was elected to the National Council (lower house), and to the Council of States (upper house) in 2007.
-During this time he has served on a number of federal parliamentary commissions and was also a member of the Swiss delegation to the Parliamentary Assembly of the Organisation for Security and Cooperation in Europe (OSCE).
+In 2003 Mr. Burkhalter was elected to the National Council, and to the Council of States in 2007.
+During this time he has served on a number of parliamentary committees and was also a member of the Swiss delegation to the Parliamentary Assembly of the Organisation for Security and Cooperation in Europe (OSCE).

 Didier Burkhalter was elected to the Federal Council on 16 September 2009 and appointed as the head of the Federal Department of Home Affairs (FDHA), a post he held until 31 December 2011.
-As of 1 January 2012, Mr. Burkhalter will take charge of the Federal Department of Foreign Affairs.
+Mr. Burkhalter has been head of the Federal Department of Foreign Affairs since 1 January 2012.

-On 4 December 2013, the Swiss Federal Assembly elected Didier Burkhalter as president of the Confederation for the year 2014.
+On 4 December 2013, the Federal Assembly elected Didier Burkhalter as President of the Swiss Confederation for 2014.